2017-2018 Catalog > Graduate Studies

 Non-Degree Graduate Students

 The Graduate School offers courses for individuals who hold at least a bachelor’s degree and are interested in non-degree studies for professional development, continuing education or personal enrichment.
 Hood also provides the opportunity to sample a graduate degree program before deciding to apply.
 Up to twelve credits taken as a non-degree student may apply towards degree requirements for a master’s or certificate program.
-Non-degree and visiting graduate students must complete the non-degree graduate application and registration form.
+Non-degree graduate students must complete the non-degree graduate application and registration form.
 You must also submit a copy of an unofficial or official transcript to the registrar’s office at email@example.com for verification of bachelor’s degree prior to enrollment.
 Persons holding a doctoral degree may submit a letter from their employer verifying the degree and conferral date.
 Applicants must have a cumulative G.P.A. of 2.75 (3.0 for counseling coursework) to register as a non-degree student.
 Priority enrollment in graduate classes is given to degree-seeking students.
 Program director and/or instructor approval may be required for non-degree registration (counseling coursework requires program director approval and registrations may be held until degree-seeking students are enrolled).
 Please direct questions to the registrar’s office, 301-696-3616 or firstname.lastname@example.org.